toddjudd/ouc-functions/readme.md

 ## Deployment

+Deployment is done with Github Actions.
+The workflow is located in `.github/workflows/master_ouc-functions.yml`.
+The workflow will run on push to the main branch.

-Deployment is done in VS code by right clicking on the function and selecting Deploy to Function App.
+Deployment can be done manually in VS code by right clicking on the function and selecting Deploy to Function App.

 Environment variables are set in the Azure Portal.
 Funciton App > `Your Function Name` > Settings > Configuration > Application Settings.